-- 1. Coachable Attendance Violations - Failing to Meet the Attendance Requirement: Monthly: a student must abide by the SAP Attendance Policy at in the Satisfactory Academic Progress Policy.
+- 1. Coachable Attendance Violations - a.
+Failing to Meet the Attendance Requirement: Monthly: a student must abide by the SAP Attendance Policy at in the Satisfactory Academic Progress Policy.
 Attendance will be checked monthly, falling below this percentage may result in an advisory. - b.
 Not calling to report lateness or absence: Failure to provide proper notice of an absence or tardiness in accordance with the attendance policy. - c.
-Excessive Tardiness: Being more than ten (10) minutes late to scheduled time on more than two (2) occasions in a thirty (30) day period. - d.
-Mandatory Attendance Day Violation: certain days are required for attendance to meet educational goals.
+Excessive Tardiness: Being late to school on more than four (4) occasions in a thirty (30) day period.
+Arriving after 9:30 am is considered tardy. - 2.
+Academic Coaching